Transfer of unused RNRB: the brought-forward allowance: method of calculation

 Fred’s wife died in 2009.
-She had no residence in her estate, which was valued at £20,000, when she died.
-As her estate used no RNRB, it is all available to carry forward (the brought forward allowance).
-This will be 100% of the residential enhancement available when Fred dies.
+She had no residence in her estate, which was valued at £20,000 when she died.
+As her estate used no RNRB, it is all available to carry forward.
+The brought forward allowance will be 100% of the residential enhancement available when Fred dies.

-Joyce had been pre-deceased by two husbands (John and Allen) when she died in 2020, at which time the residential enhancement is £175,000.
+Joyce had been pre-deceased by two husbands (John and Allen) when she dies in 2020, at which time the residential enhancement is £175,000.

-Jill was pre-deceased by two husbands (Jack and David) when she died in 2020, at which time the residential enhancement is £175,000.
+Jill was pre-deceased by two husbands (Jack and David) when she dies in 2020, at which time the residential enhancement is £175,000.

 David died in May 2019, when the residential enhancement was £150,000.
 He left his flat (which had been his residence) valued at £125,000 to his grandson.
 This used £125,000 of his RNRB, leaving £25,000 to carry forward.
 This represents 16.6667% of the residential enhancement at the time of David’s death (£25,000 ÷ £150,000).

 These two percentages (20% from Jack and 16.6667% from David) are added together (36.6667%).
 As this is less than 100% the brought-forward amount at Jill’s death will be 36.6667% of the residential enhancement at her death, that is £64,167 (£175,000 x 36.6667%).